markushevpro/sidelaunch/README.md

 Move folders while holding down the "Ctrl" key.

 - **Adding a new folder**<br/>
-Click the "+" button at the very bottom of the main window.
+Click the "+" button at the very bottom of the main window and then click the "Directory" icon.
 You will automatically go to the created folder.

 - **Deleting**<br/>
 Drag the item into the "delete zone" at the very bottom of the main window (appears instead of the "Add" button when you start dragging).